Biotech Patents: Everything You Need to Know

 Additional research from the National Technical Information Service shows that many nations target biotechnology as one of the critical factors in the growth of their economies.
 For example, China continues to invest heavily in this sector and plans to maintain the annual growth rate of 20 percent.
 Other nations of all sizes have new biotechnology companies popping up, such as:

 - Oslo, Norway

 - Ontario, Quebec, and British Columbia, Canada

 The American biotechnology industry has an advantage, due to its unique infrastructure for biomedical advancements, leading private and public research institutions, and support from the federal government.
 Within the American system, those in academia, the private sector, and the government can collaborate, which creates a stronger presence that has become a leader on a global scale.
 Maintaining this leadership will be tested in the future, especially as the competition continues to increase and demand for better products continues to grow.
 In order to maintain the economy and boost strategic growth, it is critical for America to keep up the competitive advantage.

 Biotechnology is also revolutionizing the field of health care.
 This branch of science has played a major role in preventing, treating, and diagnosing diseases, as well as other health care breakthroughs.
 Research has shown that disorders and diseases often are more complex in their origins rather than being connected to one gene or set of genes.

 If you need help with biotech patents, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.